xorinzor/Topdesk-Export/README.md

 - [Paypal donation](https://paypal.me/xorinzor)

 ## Todo
+- Currently limited to a max of 10.000 tickets, handle HTTP code 206 to make this unlimited.
 - Improve the layout of the generated PDF
 - Add more fields from the tickets to the PDF (such as, priority)